Firere/roact-hooks/README.md

 This callback function can return a destructor.
 When the component unmounts or the dependencies change, this function will be called.

 You can also pass in a list of dependencies to `useEffect`.
 If passed, then only when those dependencies change will the callback function be re-ran.
+Additionally, if you pass `"didMount"` as a dependency, then the effect will not run when the component mounts; it will truly only run the callback whenever one of the other dependencies changes.

 ### useContext
 `useContext(context: RoactContext<T>) -> T`